 The service has a Coordinator who is in charge of the day-to-day operation of the service.
-The remaining staff consists of an assistant coordinator and assistants.
-The Coordinator is also the Educational Leader and this role it to lead the development and implementation of the educational program (or curriculum) in the service.
-The Coordinator has suitable qualifications and experience, as well as an understanding of the Framework for School Age Care and the Early Years Learning Framework to be able to guide other educators in their planning and reflection and mentor colleagues in their implementation practices.
+The remaining staff consists of assistant coordinators and assistants.
+The Coordinator is also the Educational Leader and this role is to lead the development and implementation of the educational program (or curriculum) in the service.
+The Coordinator has suitable qualifications and experience, as well as an understanding of the Framework for School Age Care to be able to guide other educators in their planning and reflection and mentor educators in their implementation practices.